 If there’s a common retirement dream across many personalities, budgets, and lifestyles, it’s probably traveling more.
-Though there are some retirees who prefer to stay on the home front during their golden years, the majority seem to envision traveling more often or further afield.
-Whether it be visiting children and grandchildren, taking a tour of the national parks, or jetting to exotic overseas destinations.
+The majority of retirees seem to envision traveling more often or further afield.
+Your retirement trips may focus on visiting children and grandchildren, taking a tour of the national parks, or jetting to exotic overseas destinations.

 Well, the seeds of our retirement travel solution were planted long ago with tent camping, giving way to a simple pickup truck shell, next a Volkswagen camper van, then a slide-in truck camper, and now, finally, a small RV.

 The theme is the same: save on travel costs by bringing a small version of your home with you.
 On many trips, especially extended travels, being able to drive your own vehicle, cook your own meals, and sleep in your own cozy bed can save significantly.
 Plus it provides an element of flexibility, independence, adventure, and a feeling of “home,” that many of us enjoy.